 In order to widen the talent pool for their early careers programs, many high-profile corporate recruiters have removed specific academic qualifications as prerequisites for applicants.
 This includes firms such as Google, PwC, Hilton Hotels, BBC, Starbucks, Apple, EY and Penguin Random House.
-Furthermore, a number of globally-recognized brands (such as Facebook, Twitter, Ford and Apple) are run by CEOs who either did not finish their degree course – or even start one.
+Furthermore, a number of globally-recognized brands (such as Facebook, Spotify and Twitter) are run by CEOs who either did not finish their degree course – or even start one.

 This is not only about recognizing that academic qualifications may not be the strongest indicator of in-post performance – it also helps build a more level playing field for applicants.
 Importantly, it can support the creation of a more diverse and inclusive workforce.